doublergreer/MouseData_Deseq/project.md

 ![](project_files/figure-html/volcano-plot-1.png)<!-- -->

-There's a ton of activity amongst genes in the volcano plot, both upregulated and downregulated.
+## There's a ton of activity amongst genes in the volcano plot, both upregulated and downregulated.
-Lets take a look at just the dataframe of genes that are P < 0.01 & that change greater that 4 fold (up or down).
+## Lets take a look at just the dataframe of genes that are P < 0.01 & that change greater that 4 fold (up or down)
+## We calculated this in 06_Differential_expression_analyses/04_exploring_results.Rmd
 ## We can see that the genes that significantly changed are:

 ``` r